Engineering Notes

 26 Feb 2026

-1. Update your beliefs to better explain what you’re sensing (perception).
+1. Update its beliefs to better explain what it is sensing (perception).

-2. Move around to get into a position that matches your predictions (action).
+2. Move into a position that matches its predictions (action).

-Both options reduce the gap between your internal model of the world and the actual sensory data.
+Both options reduce the gap between the agent’s internal model and the actual sensory data.
 This gap is called surprise (formally, surprisal).
 The Free Energy Principle says: a well-adapted agent always acts to minimize surprise.
+Perception and action are not separate processes.
+They both serve to keep the agent’s model aligned with reality.

 Surprisal is the negative log probability of an observation: $-\log p(o)$.
-A well-designed agent should make this low over time — it should consistently find itself in states it predicted.
+A well-designed agent should make this low over time, consistently finding itself in states it predicted.

 But $-\log p(o)$ is intractable for complex models, because it requires integrating over all possible hidden world-states $s$.
 So instead, we minimize an upper bound on surprisal called variational free energy: